bishoybassem/k8s-ha-postgres/README.md

 Additionally, __haproxy__ monitors the health of the db pods (exposed by their __controller__) to determine whether to keep connections open or not.
 This is needed in order to force clients/slaves to retry connecting to the new master in case of a failover, or to another standby in case the one they were using experiences issues.

-Finally, deleting a dead master db pod, would spawn a new one whose init container __wait-pgdata-empty__ would block if the db's PersistentVolume contains data.
+Finally, deleting a dead master db pod, would spawn a new one whose init container __clean-data__ would block if the db's PersistentVolume contains data.
 This way, the cluster's admin would get a chance to clean up the PV, signal the init container to proceed, and then the db pod would start as a standby with a clean filesystem.

 ## Demo

 To test the setup locally, the following needs to be present/installed:
-* Docker (used version 19.03.5-ce).
+* Docker (used version 19.03.8-ce).
-* Minikube (used version 1.6.2, with `none` driver).
+* Minikube (used version 1.9.2, with `none` driver).
-* Kubernetes (used version 1.17.0).
+* Kubernetes (used version 1.18.1).
-* Helm (used version 3.0.2).
+* Helm (used version 3.1.2).

 After installing the requirements listed above, do the following:
 1. Clone the repository, and navigate to the clone directory.